VodkaPeach/Interactive_Calendar_React/README.md

-# An interactive single page Calendar implemented with React.
-I am using it for familiarizing React and other front-end web development techniques.
+# A interactive single page Calendar implemented with React.

-# You are welcome to clone, have a look, play around and make your own changes!
-# This project is multiphased.
+## I am using it for familiarizing React and other front-end web development techniques.
+You are welcome to clone, have a look, play around and make your own changes!
+This project is multiphased.
 I will continue to update its functionalities as I learn.
+You can contact me at 1293379294@qq.com.

 ## Phase Log:

 ### Phase 1: